Babbitt (noun)

 verb: To speak to or address in a witty and teasing manner.
 (MW)

 Exchange remarks in a good-humored teasing way.
-(OD)
+(NOA)

 noun: The playful and friendly exchange of teasing remarks.
-(OD)
+(NOA)

 Good-natured and usually witty and animated joking.
 (MW)